-In her bed, trying to sleep, our heroine has a run-in with the future
+In her bed, unable to sleep, our heroine has a run-in with the future

 I wonder if I’m the only person left in London to keep an old-fashioned clock radio.
-It isn’t attractive.
-I only keep the old monstrosity so that I can leave the iPhone outside of the bedroom and use the radio alarm.
+The plan was to use its alarm function so that I could leave my iPhone outside of the bedroom.
 Screens cause insomnia because the light tricks your brain into thinking it’s daytime.

 Except, I still keep the iPhone here too.
 It’s on the bedside table in case of an emergency.